Advent: Path to the Stable: a Footsteps event for school

 I had prepared some boards with a brief outline of the story for each station and I expected that people would come along and wander around the different stations.

-However almost all the children arrived together shortly after school finished and I ended up taking them round as a group, telling the stories as we went.
+However all the children arrived together shortly after school finished and I ended up taking them round as a group, telling the stories as we went.

 Some of this was a bit ad lib as I hadn't learnt all the stories and the other storytellers were having a much needed break.